-- Santa letter – Have your kids written to santa yet?
+- Santa letter – Have your kids written to Santa yet?
 The address is: Santa/Father Christmas, Santa’s Grotto, Reindeerland, XM4 5HQ.
 Your letter must arrive by Friday 9th December so Santa has time to write back (with some help from Royal Mail)

 - Santa’s Budget – Some children might need reminding that parents have to send the money to Santa – so they must keep their list to one or two things that they REALLY want.

 - Sales – Keep an eye out for the pre-Christmas sales – there might be some bargains

 - Give – However tough life can feel, there is always someone worse off than you.
 Does your Christmas budget include a donation to a charity that is important to you?

 - Budget – Did we mention that already?
-Budgeting is for life, not just for Christmas.
+Budgeting is for life, not just for Christmas!
 Now is the time to sort out your family finances, use the budget planner to help keep on top of your money.

 How Advance Credit Union can help